-And inflation can be scary: After all, if things keep going up in price and your salary doesn’t, inflation translates into a lower standard of living.
-That’s a tough enough fact to face when you’re working and at least have the potential to make more money.
-When it gets truly frightening is when you’re too old to work and too young to die, because then you no longer have the ability to keep up with rising prices.
+If things keep going up and your salary doesn’t, inflation translates into a lower standard of living.
+That’s tough enough when you’re working and have the potential to make more money.
+When it gets truly frightening is when you’re retired, because then you no longer have the ability to keep up with rising prices.

 Your personal inflation rate